harivilasp/Twitter-React-Frontend/README.md

 - Redux Toolkit
 - React Router
 - Axios for API requests
-- Node.js and Express.js for the backend API - [Tuiter Sandbox Server](https://github.com/BobErgot/Tuiter-Sandbox-Server)
+- Node.js and Express.js for the backend API

 ## Getting Started